Intro Reproducible Research in R

 This website and its content are targeted to three groups:

-- For the learners to use during the course, both to follow along in case they get lost and also to use as a reference after the course ends.
-The learner is someone who is currently or will soon actively be doing research (e.g. a PhD or postdoc), who is likely in biomedical research, and who has no or little knowledge on coding in R. A more detailed description of who the learner is can be found in 1.1 Is this course for you?.
+- For the learners to use during the workshop, both to follow along and also to use as a reference after the workshop ends.
+A more detailed description of who the learner is in 2 Is this for you?.

-- For the instructors to use as a guide for when they do the code-along sessions and lectures.
+- For the teachers to use as a guide for when they do the type-along sessions.

 Re-use and licensing

-There were many sources of inspiration when creating this course, as well as subsequent modifications.
+There were many sources of inspiration when creating this workshop, as well as subsequent modifications.
 Here is a list of some of these sources.

 - The Aarhus University CRU sessions on project management, data management and wrangling, intermediate dplyr and tidyr usage, data visualization, and R Markdown.